Office of Research on Women’s Health (ORWH)

 - Gender differences in smoking: National Institute on Drug Abuse.

-Researchers have just begun to scratch the surface to learn more, but a 2007 study in mice showed that cell sex exerts a strong effect on the regenerative capacity of muscle-derived stem cells.
+- Cell sex exerts a strong effect on the regenerative capacity of muscle-derived stem cells.

-- A role for cell sex in stem cell-mediated skeletal muscle regeneration: female cells have higher muscle regeneration efficiency
+- A role for cell sex in stem cell-mediated skeletal muscle regeneration: female cells have higher muscle regeneration efficiency (Journal of Cell Biology)

 - Muscle-derived stem cells